pachyderm/pachyderm/doc/docs/concepts/pipeline-concepts/datum/cross-union.md

 /pfs/B/6.txt
 ```

+!!! note
-**Note:** Each datum in a pipeline is processed independently by a single
+    Each datum in a pipeline is processed independently by a single
     execution of your code.
-In this example, your code runs six times, and each
+In this example, your code runs six times, and
-datum is available to it one at a time.
+    each datum is available to it one at a time.
 For example, your code
-processes `pfs/A/1.txt` in one of the runs and `pfs/B/5.txt` in a different run,
+    processes `pfs/A/1.txt` in one of the runs and `pfs/B/5.txt` in a
-and so on.
-In a union, two or more datums are never available to your code
+    different run, and so on.
+In a union, two or more datums are never
-at the same time.
+    available to your code at the same time.
 You can simplify
     your union code by using the `name` property as described below.

 ### Simplifying the Union Pipelines Code